jsoares07/exercise-collaborative-html-website/README.md

 **Both students and instructors:**

-To load and watch the website live, run the following command:
+To load and watch the website live, un the following cormmand:

 ```bash
 $ npx http-server --yes -c-1